False Reports of Australian Visa Ban for Indian Students Cause Panic, Government Clarifies

-Its very unfortunate that Australia Ban Indian students no any more to study in Australia specially for 6 state including Uttar Pradesh, Haryana, Gujarat, Panjab, Uttarakhand, and Jammu & Kashmir.
-That is not the real scenario, although Australia is very strict now to evaluate the student application due to lots of study visa rejection as lots of fake documents and university certificate produced by students or fake study visa consultant.
-So, its clear now no more fake application will be going to entertained by Australia, but if candidate profile is good and authenticate than there is no problem is going to happened.
+Regrettably, Australia has banned Indian students from studying in the country, particularly in six states: Uttar Pradesh, Haryana, Gujarat, Punjab, Uttarakhand, and Jammu and Kashmir.
+That is not the real scenario, although Australia is now stringent in evaluating student applications due to a high number of study visa rejections resulting from fake documents and university certificates produced by students or fake study visa consultants.
+So, it’s precise now that Australia will entertain no more counterfeit applications.
+However, if the candidate’s profile is good and authentic, then no problem will arise.

 Recent reports suggesting that Australia had banned student visa applications from several Indian states—including Punjab, Haryana, Gujarat, Uttar Pradesh, Uttarakhand, and Jammu & Kashmir—sparked widespread concern among Indian students and education agents.
 Many feared their dreams of studying in Australia were over.